vojtechgistr/Ticket-System/README.md

 ```
 npm install
 ```
-2. To run this app, run following command:
+2. To run this app use following command:
 ```
 npm run dev
 ```